Program Requirements Units

 Two electives (6 units) selected from the following list:

-- Comp.
-Lit.
-4300 (proposed for future; currently unavailable), Seminar in Translation.
-Topics course organized of issues germane to translation; taught by WU faculty but featuring lectures conducted by invited speakers.
+- Comp Lit 4300 (proposed for future; currently unavailable), Seminar in Translation.
+Topics course organized of issues germane to translation; taught by WashU faculty but featuring lectures conducted by invited speakers.

 - Anthro 412, Sociolinguistics